 So, what are the benefits of using row covers again?

 So, to recap, I think you’ll love growing broccoli, cabbage and cauliflower under row covers because they:

 - remain relatively bug-free

 - produce sooner

 I know I don’t even bother trying to grow these crops without a cover anymore – what about you – do you use row covers?

-Note: This article was originally published in 2010 and has been rewritten with updated photos.
+Note: This article has been updated – it was originally published in 2010.

 Disclosure: affiliate links in this article will earn commission based on sales, but it doesn’t change your price.
 Click here to read my full disclaimer and advertising disclosure.

 Make This Year's Garden A Success!